threathunters-io/threathunters.github.io/content/en/blog/posts/weasel_beta.md

   </EventData>
   </Event>
 ```
 In order to manage the collection of records efficiently, Weasel applies multiple layers of filtering.
 One of the most important of these is the YARA-based filter.
-Weasel internally leverages YARA rules to determine whether an event should be logged.
+Weasel internally leverages YARA rules to determine whether an record should be logged.
 These rules are defined in a configuration file named `weasel_filter.config`, which must reside in the same directory as the Weasel executable.

 The filter adheres to the standard YARA specification, meaning all YARA functions are supported when writing filter rules.
-To bind a rule to a specific event type and event field, Weasel uses the meta section with two custom fields: event and field.
-This enables precise, context-aware filtering tailored to the event structure.
+To bind a rule to a specific record type and record field, Weasel uses the meta section with two custom fields: `event` and `field`.
+This enables precise, context-aware filtering tailored to the record structure.
 This layered filtering design ensures that only relevant and context-aware records make it into the pipeline, reducing noise while giving engineers fine-grained control over what matters in their environment.
 For example:
 ```yml
 rule openprocess_taskmgr {
     meta: